 - tough meats

-Weight loss surgery carries risks.
-Side effects may include:
+It’s also important to know that surgery carries risks.
+Side effects can include:

 - blood clots